 No. I run a private practice which means bulk billing is not available.
 However, the Medicare rebate can be processed at the clinic on your behalf.
 The rebate will be in your bank account within 48 hours of your appointment.

 No. I only work with adults.
 All clients must be 18 years and older.

 Generally, yes.
 Homework is an important part of therapy.
 Think about it this way: during one week you spend one hour in therapy while you spend 167 hours doing other things.
 For that reason it's essential to put into practice new skills and try out new strategies discussed during treatment.

 Yes.
 I'm skilled at conducting psychological assessments and I provide pre-sentence reports, medico-legal reports and family court reports.
 I can also be called as an expert witness in family court cases.

 Do you work with NDIS participants?

 Yes.
-I support all NDIS participants including those who are NDIA managed, plan-managed and self-managed.
+I support NDIS participants who are self-managed.
 My office is wheelchair friendly and has ample parking and a disability bay.
-Home visits are also possible, depending on the location.

 Types of Therapy

 What type of therapy do you use?